OUR COMMITMENT TO YOU

 FREQUENTLY ASKED QUESTIONS

-Greek students promote scholarship by providing academic resources to their members including tutoring, academic advisors, study groups, scholarships, and awards.
+Greek students promote scholarship by providing academic resources to their members including tutoring, members with similar academic interests, academic advisors, study groups, scholarships, and awards.
 Involvement in a fraternity or sorority can affect academics in a positive way.
 Fraternities and sororities at the U historically have higher GPAs than their non-Greek peers.
 Since fraternities and sororities have GPA requirements to stay involved, this provides an additional level of accountability.

 The time commitment varies from chapter to chapter, but the first semester will likely be one of the busiest times.
-After initiation, expectations vary, but each chapter has weekly required meetings as well as other mandatory events (community service, initiation, etc.) that are scheduled and communicated well in advance.
+After initiation, expectations vary, but each chapter has weekly required meetings as well as other mandatory events (community service, philanthropy, initiation, educational events etc.) that are scheduled and communicated well in advance.
+Additionally, organizations often have other events or activities in the week, which are often optional, including bonding activities with other organization members and/or socials with other fraternities and sororities.
 As with any commitment, the more time your student is able to put into being involved in their chapter, the more they will get out of the experience.
 Research has shown that involved college students are more likely to graduate and they report greater satisfaction with their college experience if they were involved.

 The misuse of alcohol is unhealthy and inconsistent with fraternity ideals, but the fraternity and sorority community isn’t the only place on campus your student might be exposed to alcohol or other drugs.
 Our first suggestion isn’t always parent’s and families’ favorite: We find it helpful to have a frank conversation with your student about alcohol and other drugs before they begin their undergraduate education or transfer to a four-year institution.
 This helps remind them that you are there as a support system and still have expectations for their wellbeing—regardless of what that might look like for your family.
 All fraternities and sororities are expected to uphold federal, state, and city laws (in addition to university, fraternity/sorority, and IFC/CPC governing council policies) regarding consumption of alcohol.
 It is against the law for those under 21 to consume alcohol.
 Each organization has strict rules regarding alcohol at social events and the consumption of alcohol by underage members and guests.
 Today's fraternities and sororities strive to promote responsibility concerning alcohol consumption.